 This exercise increases your awareness of your body muscles.
 It also helps to improve balance and stability.
 Carry dumbbells in both hands and hold them with your arms extended.
-Raise your heels until you are standing on your toes.
-Take a small step forward while still on your toes.
+Next, raise your heels until you are standing on your toes.
+Then, take a small step forward while still on your toes.
 Keep moving forward with small steps until you have made up to 30 steps.

 4. Single-Leg Heel Raise: